-Shedding is a natural process that occurs in all dogs to rid themselves of old or damaged hairs.
+Shedding is a natural process that occurs in all dogs to rid themselves of old or damaged hair.
 Some dogs may shed more than others.
 However, most dogs would shed more hair twice per year.
-Pitbulls shed some throughout the year and a little more on these two seasons:
+Pitbulls shed some throughout the year and a little more in these two seasons:

 - Late fall going into winter.